samathaluca/fallen/README.md

 Considering defensive design we anticipate that this will result in a number of half completed forms being sent to the database but this in itself will help us gather information as to which questions the user and user/contributors believe to be relevant and engaging.
 The easier the form is to submit the more information we will be able to collect.

-7. A single modal has been added to try to encourage submission of the 'soul searching' form that requires a lot of effort with a longer list of more intrusive questions.
+7. A modal has been added to try to encourage submission of the 'soul searching' form that requires a lot of effort with a longer list of more intrusive questions.
 We may add more modals in the interest of defensive design e.g. to the delete button.

 8. Using MongoDB with the flexible data collection should minimise the chance of CRUD problems in the future if the App proved popular.
+The app still runs if database collections have been emptied.
+Form data can still be created as a document and stored in an otherwise empty collection.

+9. Late in development, a modal was added on click to admin only button, following feedback in slack peer-code-review channel.
+The preference was suggested by another student and then commented on by @yoni_ci who suggested a meesage along the lines of "These are the consequences, are you sure you want to do this?"
+I removed the warning which may be a challenge and replaced the wording to read
+'Any lost or corrupted stories may delete someone's chance of recovering.
+Please only access if authorised or removing an untrue or abusive story.'

 ## MongoDB atlas